Yeinny Geles

 Yeinny Norela Geles Moreno (born 6 December 1997) is a Colombian weightlifter.
+She won the silver medal in the women's 87 kg event at the 2023 World Weightlifting Championships held in Riyadh, Saudi Arabia.
 She is a two-time medalist at the Pan American Weightlifting Championships.
 She won two medals at the 2022 Bolivarian Games held in Valledupar, Colombia.